senthilva/EVA6/session5_mnist_under8k/readme.md

-# Model 5 Reduce number of parameters
+# 5. Reduce number of parameters

 ## Target:
 Reduce the number of parameters to < 8K and maintain acuracy